lmdouglas/lmdouglas.github.io/_posts/2017-08-27-Statistics.markdown

 ### Standard Deviation ###

 The *standard deviation* is the square root of the variance.
 It is a measure of dispersion of observations within a dataset.
 Being the square root of the sum of squared value the units of standard deviation are the same as those in the dataset.
 Handy!

+Let's check the variance and standard deviation of our dataset.
+This is easily done using the var() and std() functions, which are implemented in a pandas dataframe.

+{%highlight python%}
+In: g4_1['Price'].var()
+Out: 97290948074.07443

+In: g4_1['Price'].std()
+Out: 311914.96930104913
+{%endhighlight%}

+So what are these actually telling us?
+Well firstly you can see why the standard deviation is a better known measure of variation.
+It is in the same units and also in the same scale - we don't have any houses that were sold for or anywhere near £97,290,948,074!
+If our distribution were a symmetrical, normal distribution then 68% of all entries would fall within *one* standard deviation from the mean, *however* as I mentioned before our distribution is *skewed* which makes this not the case.
+I will revisit this idea another time.

 That's all for now!
 Next time: Probability density functions!